Looking for amazing places to go hiking on Lanai? Find out the 5 best Lanai hikes to do on this gorgeous Hawaiian island. Scroll down to see them all!

 Length: 12.8 Mile hike with scenic views

 Let’s take a look at Lanai’s most popular hiking trail.
-The Munro Trail Loop begins just north of Lanai city and will take you to the top of Lanaihale, an elevation of 3,370 feet.
-It will take a good portion of the day to hike Munro trail.
+The Munro Trail Loop begins just north of Lanai City and will take you to the top of Lanaihale, an elevation of 3,370 feet.
+It will take a good portion of the day to hike the Munro hiking trail.

-If the weather is cooperating, you will be able to see 5 Hawaiian islands and great scenic views from these heights.This is the only point in Hawaii where you can do so.
+If the weather is cooperating, you will be able to see six Hawaiian islands and great scenic views from these heights.This is the only point in Hawaii where you can do so.

-It’s a dirt trail great for biking or 4-wheel drive vehicles.
-There are some steep climbs and difficult at times due to slippery conditions.
+It’s a dirt road great for biking or 4-wheel drive vehicles.
+There are some steep climbs, and they can be difficult at times due to slippery conditions.

 3. Polihua Trail